Rachana-Kaparthi/Sound-based-smart-switch/README.md

 In this section, we will be performing Gate level Simulation by creating two different netlist - one is specific to our ASIC application using UART mechanism for data transfer and second netlist is created for testing by bypassing the UART mechanism.

-#### Netlist-1 - For testing UART functionality:
+#### Netlist-1: For testing UART functionality:
 Make sure you have the below files for generating netlist1 -
 - ``` sky130_fd_sc_hd__tt_025C_1v80_256 ```
 - ``` processor.v ```
 - ``` sky130_fd_sc_hd.v ```
 - ``` primitives.v ```

-Before performing Yosys, make sure you comment out below mentioned sram module definations from your processor.v file which was used earlier for functional testing:
+Before performing Yosys, make sure you comment out below mentioned sram module definations from your ```processor.v``` file which was used earlier for functional testing:
 - module sky130_sram_1kbyte_1rw1r_32x256_8_inst
 - module sky130_sram_1kbyte_1rw1r_32x256_8_data
 Also, make sure your writing_inst_done = 0 in the code as shown below